 What are Hemorrhoids?

 Hemorrhoids, sometimes called piles, are swollen veins that occur in the very lowest part of the rectum or around the anal canal.
 Small hemorrhoids are normal, and symptomatic hemorrhoids are very common.
-They have a range of causes and respond to a variety treatments.
+They have a range of causes and respond to a variety of treatments.
 Some people have hemorrhoids and never notice a symptom.
 For others, they cause itching, pain, and bleeding, especially during a bowel movement.

 What causes hemorrhoids?

 Because the veins around the anus tend to stretch or swell when under pressure, any increase in pressure can give rise to hemorrhoids.
 Causes include: